nicmart-dev/linguistnow/README.md

 -

+### User flow

+1. User signs in with Google account.
+2. User selects one or more calendars.
+3. Application checks for available time slots on selected calendars.
+4. Application filters users based on availability and returns the list of available users for the project.

 ### Mockups

 TODO: Provide visuals of your app's screens.
 You can use tools like Figma or pictures of hand-drawn sketches.